 Cyclophosphamide May Benefit Patients—at a Cost

 Dr. Barnes and colleagues reviewed studies published prior to May 2017 and identified four studies that included 495 patients with ILD due to connective tissue disease.
-Participants tended to have relatively stable disease, baseline lung function of 66% to 80% FVC and no recent exacerbations or rescue immunosuppression therapy.
+Three of the studies included only participants with SSc, and one included participants with SSc, dermatomyositis/polymyositis, systemic lupus erythematosus (SLE) and RA.
+The authors did not perform a separate analysis of the different subgroups.
+Participants in the studies tended to have relatively stable disease, baseline lung function of 66% to 80% FVC and no recent exacerbations or rescue immunosuppression therapy.
 Thus, the authors note the evidence presented in their review was derived largely from well participants.
 Additionally, the studies primarily included patients with SSc.
 But because it is not clear that evidence of efficacy in one connective tissue disease subtype can be extrapolated to all forms, the authors caution that the results may not apply to all patients with ILD with connective tissue disease.